Agro-Climate/CAMDT/README.md

 2) CAMDT uses TkInter (Python interface for GUI) and pmw widget to create graphical user-interface.
 You need to install pmw after installing Anaconda.
 http://pmw.sourceforge.net/doc/starting.html

-3) Weather files (*.WTD and *.WTH) are GENERATED data, based on actual monthly statistics.
+3) Weather files (*.WTD and *.WTH) are GENERATED data, based on actual climatology.
 Users can use their own observed data to use the tool in their location